 “Jesus answered, ‘Neither this man nor his parents sinned, but that the works of God should be revealed in Him.’” – John 9:3

-Hey readers and friends!
+Hey friends!
+I hope and pray that you are well.
 Thanks so much for reading and showing me love.
 I appreciate you!!

-We’re finishing up the book of Acts which details the birth of the church of Christ, which is the body of Christ.
-Paul was shipwrecked with the crew and other prisoners on the way to Italy to appeal to Caesar.
-Now we’re in chapter 28 where they found safety on the island of Malta.
+The book of Acts details the birth of the church, which is the body of Christ.
+At the end of the book, Paul was shipwrecked with the crew and other prisoners on the way to Italy to appeal to Caesar.
+In chapter 28, they found safety on the island of Malta.

 The natives there showed them “unusual kindness” and kindled a fire for them (Acts 28:2).
 “But when Paul had gathered a bundle of sticks and laid them on the fire, a viper came out because of the heat, and fastened on his hand.
 So when the natives saw the creature hanging from his hand, they said to one another, ‘No doubt this man is a murderer, whom, though he has escaped the sea, yet justice does not allow to live’” (Acts 28:4-5).